danoreper/ovx.demo/README.md

 # ovx.demo

 ## Installation:
 Assumes R>=3.2.
 Assumes Jags has been installed.
 As of this writing all other dependencies are R packages, installed from biomaRt and CRAN.
-Known R dependencies include: coda, data.table, ggplot2, mvtnorm, parallel, pracma, stringr,
+Known R dependencies include: coda, data.table, ggplot2, mvtnorm, parallel, pracma, stringr.

 ## Running the code:
 All main scripts assume the working directory is ovx.demo/src